elnaqah/DogBreedsClient/README.md

 ### Key Components

 - **Network Layer**: Implements network calls using `URLSession` to fetch data from the DogBreeds API.
-Handles errors and supports retries for failed requests.
+Handles errors.
   - `DogBreedNetworkClient`: Manages API requests.
   - `BreedsEndpoint`: Defines endpoints for the dog breeds API.